AZRegents/GitHub-Onboarding-Notes/Dev with Git.md

 - Faster troubleshooting and rollback capabilities

 ---
-## Slide 7: Power Platform Integration with GitHub
+## Power Platform Integration with GitHub

 **Current State:**
 - Using Power Platform Pipelines for Dev → Prod deployment